Monopole and instanton effects in QCD: The PCAC relation, decay constants, and chiral condensate

-Fig.~\ref{fig:chi_condens_amq_1} shows that there are no logarithmic divergences near the chiral limit and that the values of the chiral condensate $a^{3}\langle \bar{\psi}\psi \rangle^{GMOR}$ linearly decrease with increasing square of the pseudoscalar mass $(am_{PS})^{2}$.
+Figure~\ref{fig:chi_condens_amq_1} shows that there are no logarithmic divergences near the chiral limit and that the values of the chiral condensate $a^{3}\langle \bar{\psi}\psi \rangle^{GMOR}$ linearly decrease with the increasing square of the pseudoscalar mass $(am_{PS})^{2}$.
 Therefore, we interpolate the values of the chiral condensate in the chiral limit $(am_{PS})^{2} \rightarrow 0$ by fitting the linear function

 to the computed results.
-The fitting results of the slope $aA$, intercept $a^{3}B$, and values of $\chi^{2}/d. o. f.$ are given in Table~\ref{tb:chi_new_1}.
+The fitting results of the slope $aA$, intercept $a^{3}B$, and values of $\chi^{2}/d. o. f.$ are given in table~\ref{tb:chi_new_1}.
 All data points are included in the fitting ranges, and the values of $\chi^{2}/d. o. f.$ range from 0.6 to 1.5; accordingly, we can properly fit the linear function to the computed results.
-Table~\ref{tb:chi_new_1} indicates that if we increase the magnetic charge $m_{c}$, the values of the chiral condensate decrease, whereas the fitting results of the slope $aA$ do not vary.
+Table~\ref{tb:chi_new_1} indicates that if we increase the magnetic charge $m_{c}$, the values of the intercept $a^{3}B$ decrease, whereas the values of the slope $aA$ do not vary.

-We define the re-normalized chiral condensate into the $\overline{MS}$-scheme at 2 [GeV] as follows:
+We define the renormalized chiral condensate into the $\overline{MS}$-scheme at 2 [GeV] as follows: